spm/spm-docs/docs/tutorials/beginners/fmri/first_level.md

 The final three columns of the table show the coordinates at which the statistics are computed.
 If you click on these coordinates, you should see that the red `<` in the MIP moves to that location.
 The units of the coordinates are mm, and relate to the space to which the images were normalised (ICBM space).
-These coordinates may not mean much to you, but if you'd like to see what brain structure they approximately correspond with, you could click on `Atlas` at the top of the interactive window (the lower left of the three that appear when you start SPM), where you get the option to `Label using` `Neuromorphometrics`[^1].
+These coordinates may not mean much to you, but if you'd like to see what brain structure they approximately correspond with, you could click on `Atlas` at the top of the "Interactive" window (the lower left of the three that appear when you start SPM), where you get the option to `Label using` `Neuromorphometrics`[^1].
 If you then right-click on the coordinates, you can see which brain structure they probably correspond with.

-The interactive window gives you many other options, which should be safe to play with without breaking anything.
+The "Interactive" window gives you many other options, which should be safe to play with without breaking anything.
 One of the options is to superimpose the blobs onto some background image, which you can do from the `Overlays` pull-down menu by selecting `sections`.
 For this, you could specify the spatially normalised and intensity non-uniformity corrected anatomical scan you created previously (`../anat/wmsub-XX-T1w.nii`).
-Returning to the table can be done by clicking the `whole brain` button on the interactive figure.
+Returning to the table can be done by clicking the `whole brain` button on the "Interactive" window.

 Notice that some new images have been created in the results folder.
 These are `con_0001.nii` and `spmT_0001.nii`.